tdemin16/group-robust_machine_unlearning/README.md

 ```

 ### MIU
-Unlearn using MIU on FairFace for unlearning ratio 0.9:
+Unlearn using MIU on FairFace for an unlearning ratio 0.9:
 ```bash
 $ python main.py --method miu --dataset fairface --unlearning_ratio 0.9
 ```